Exsanguinated/Exsanguinated/README.md

 <h6> •  If you are pro-endogenic or regularly try to engage in "syscourse" for the sake of it; go ahead and save us both time and just hide us before even trying to bother interacting.

-<h6> • If you think jokes about r*pe are funny, are a sex pest to others or make jokes about threatening to touch people.
+<h6> • If you think make jokes about r*pe or find jokes about r*pe funny, are a sex pest to others or make jokes about threatening to touch people.
 Genuinely stay the hell away from us.

 <br><br>
 ![Divider Image](https://files.catbox.moe/x3dsyy.gif)